-UK National Park guide: history, wildlife and best walking routes
+National Parks of the UK: history, wildlife and best walking routes

-Our guide to the UK's spectacular 15 National Parks looks at the history of each, with information on how to visit and the best walking routes, plus local wildlife to spot.
+What is a national park, how many national parks are there in the UK, and where is the nearest one to you?
+Our guide to the UK's 15 spectacular national parks looks at the history of each, how to visit them, the best walking routes, and local wildlife to spot.

 In England and Wales, national parks have two statutory purposes: to conserve and enhance the natural beauty, wildlife and cultural heritage; and to provide the public with enjoyment and an understanding of the special qualities of national parks.
 If both the statutory purposes are achieved, national parks also have the duty to: seek to foster the socio-economic development of local communities.